stackav-oss/conch/docs/repo/structure.md

 # Repo Structure

 - `benchmarks/`
-  - This directory contains microbenchmarks for each kernel/op in conch
+  - This directory contains microbenchmarks for each kernel/op in Conch
 - `conch/`
-  - See [conch docs](../conch/structure.md) for more info about the conch package structure
+  - See [Conch docs](../conch/structure.md) for more info about the Conch package structure
 - `docs/`
   - This directory contains documentation in markdown format
 - `env/`